honnnei/Project-1-futureproof-blog/README.md

 - Storing the emoji reactions
 - Displaying posts in chronological order.
 Instead posts are displayed as their image is loaded.
 - Making the comment input box expandable to more lines of text if longer text is added.

+### What I/we would do differently next time
+- use TDD

+# Extra Feature Ideas:
+- charcter counter
+- once your post goes over the character limit - give the user an alert
+- date stamp
+- comment section icon
+- comment user icon
+- expandable comment input box (not implemented)